shubham-attri/Obsidian/Computer Networks/Lecture Notes till Mid semester.md

 Packet transmission delay: takes L/R seconds to transmit the packet into the link. store and forward : entire packet must arrive before it can be transmitted to the next link.

+ There is a queue of packets wait for transmission over output link.
+ Queuing occurs when work arrives faster than it can serviced

+#packetloss
+  Packet queuing and loss:
+  if arrival rate to link exceeds transmission rate for some period of time
+  > packets will queue, waiting to be transmitted on output link
+  > packets can be dropped (lost) if memory(buffer) in router fills up

+>**Circuit Switching**: end-end resources allocated to reserved for call between source and destination.
+>Dedicated resources: no sharing circuit like performance is guarenteed
+>Circuit segment idle if not used by call (no sharing)
+>Commonly used in traditional telephone networks

+**FDM:** Optical, electromagnetic frequencies divided into narrow frequency, each call allocated its own band and can transmit at max rate of that narrow band.
+>horizontal splitting in a frequency time graph.

+**TDM**: divided into periodic time slots.
+Each call allocated slot, can transmit at maximum rate of wider frequency band (only) during its time slots.